Codesota · Registry · NLP · Text embeddings · MTEB15 models · 56+ datasets · 8 task types← back to benchmarks

 print(f'{sim:.3f}: {doc}')

 MTEB is one of many benchmarks we track.
-Explore our full catalog of NLP, computer vision, and reasoning benchmarks with live leaderboards.
+Explore the full catalogue of NLP, computer vision, and reasoning benchmarks with live leaderboards.